On this page

 Detailed information for education and care staff working with children on the autism spectrum can be found on the Department for Education intranet (staff login required).

-The Department for Education has developed an interoception curriculum that can help children and young people on the autism spectrum improve their emotional awareness and self-regulation.
+The Department for Education has developed an interoception curriculum that can help children and young people on the autism spectrum improve their emotional awareness and self-regulation (refer to the interoception web page).

 Education Not Limited (UK) has developed a video on understanding autism that may support education and care staff who have not worked with a child or young person with autism.